PensionMath

 This has significant planning implications.
 An Oregon PERS member might receive $2,344 from PERS plus $1,800 from Social Security, totaling $4,144 per month.
 A Nevada PERS member with an equivalent career probably receives $4,688 from PERS and nothing from Social Security on those same years of work.
 The higher multiplier partly compensates for the missing Social Security, but the total income picture and the risk profile are different.

-Nevada's compounding COLA stands in contrast to Ohio STRS (non-compounding 2%), Iowa IPERS (non-compounding up to 3%), and New Jersey PERS (currently suspended).
-It's one of the most valuable features of the Nevada PERS benefit structure, particularly for members who retire relatively young under the Rule of 90.
+Nevada's compounding graduated COLA stands in contrast to Ohio STRS (non-compounding 2%), Iowa IPERS (non-compounding up to 3%), and New Jersey PERS (currently suspended).
+It's one of the most valuable features of the Nevada PERS benefit structure, particularly for members who retire with 30 years of service.

 Contribution rates and what they signal